i-gulyaev/mp3encode/README.md

 Run build_linux.sh

 ### Windows
-Use Visual Studio qith solution file from vc_solution
+Use Visual Studio with solution file from vc_solution